Aim: How do the people of Venezuela celebrate the San Juan Festival?

 - Practice patting your lap while counting to 4: 1-2-3-4 and ask students to repeat.
 Once students are comfortable with this concept, invite students to be the “leader.”

 - Change the tempo (speed) of pats and where on the body to tap the beats to mix it up.
-Remind students that as they change tempos to keep the beat steady.
+Listen to “Malembe,” Track 2.11, while patting and counting the steady beat rhythm.

 - Do you hear the rhythm in “Malembe”?
 Is it the same or different from the rhythm we were clapping?